OBJECTSEMANTICS/SmallSuiteGenerator/README.md

 SmallSuiteGenerator can be used to discover bugs in the code, because it generates automatically test cases

 ## Installation
-You can load SmallSuiteGenerator into Pharo image typing this instruction in the playground:
+You can load SmallSuiteGenerator into Pharo image executing the following code in the playground:

 ```Smalltalk
 Metacello new